NGO-Algorithm-Audit/AlgorithmAudit_website/content/nederlands/_index.md

 With_whom_we_work:
   enable: true
   service_item:
-  - title: Met wie we werken
+  - title: Met wie we samenwerken
     images:
     - images/howwework.svg
     content: We work together with international experts from various backgrounds,